ucsb-cs8-w18-wang/ucsb-cs8-w18-wang.github.io/_info/syllabus.md

 ## A few course policies in brief

 * If you are registered for another UCSB course that overlaps with this one, you MUST HAVE specific written permission from both instructors, or I am within my rights to give you a failing grade on any work you miss as a result, and will NOT make any accommodations for you.
-This includes exams.
 * Collaboration is only permitted when specifically allowed for—otherwise, you must do your own work.
    * On most homework assignments you may collaborate with at most one other person (who must be named).
 * Attendance is required at all lectures and labs (discussion sections).